Blesmol/pfscf/docs/usage.md

 * **Problem: All values on my chronicle are misplaced**

   **Answer:** This can happen if your input chronicle PDF file has slightly different dimensions than expected.
 There is only so much that can be done for auto-correcting this on side of `pfscf`.
-The best advice that can be given at the moment is to have a look at section [Extracting a Chronicle PDF from a Scenario](#extracting-a-chronicle-pdf-from-a-scenario), follow the steps described there and see if that helps.
+The best advice that can be given at the moment is to have a look at section [Getting Blank Chronicle Sheets](extraction.md), follow the steps described there and see if that helps.

 * **Problem:**